 While all three nations: India, Pakistan and China began their developmental path in the 1940s and devised similar developmental strategies for economic growth.
 All were inspired by the Soviet model of development and adopted their Five Year Plans.
 The Indian government initiated the Five-Year Plan in 1951, and following its footsteps, the Pakistani government too initiated the Five-year Plan (Renamed the Medium Term Development Plan).
 China launched its model in 1953.
 Let us understand Pakistan and China’s development strategies and how different their trajectories have been from India’s.

 In class 12 Indian economy chapter 3 notes, let us first compare India and China and their development process.

 - In 1949, the People’s Republic of China was formed.
-The party aimed to bring development to all the sectors of the economy.
-Based on socialism principles, the party took ownership of every sector, enterprise, and land in the country.
+The party aimed to bring development to all sectors of the economy.
+Based on socialist principles, the party took ownership of every sector, enterprise, and land in the country.

 - In urban areas, people were encouraged to have industries in their backyard while the commune system was set up in rural areas.
 People collectively cultivated land, and in 1958, there were 26, 000 communes.